-Tyson Marx joins Ward & Berry as a Senior Associate, transitioning from the Navy JAG Corps after eight years of military service in Washington, D.C.
+Tyson Marx joins Ward & Berry as a Counsel, transitioning from the Navy JAG Corps after eight years of military service in Washington, D.C.
 Tyson spent the past six years in the Office of the Judge Advocate General on board the Washington Navy Yard.
 During that time, he served as an administrative law attorney— crafting Navy policy and helping to manage the Navy’s legal assistance mission while regularly briefing senior Navy leadership.

 For the last four years, Tyson served as a litigation attorney within the Office of the Judge Advocate General’s Litigation Division, affectionately known as the “Gunfighters”.
 As a Gunfighter, Tyson defended Navy policies and actions within federal district courts ranging from California to Boston.
 Most often, however, Tyson’s cases ended up in the Court of Federal Claims, where he would work hand in hand with the Department of Justice to produce administrative records, draft pleadings, and represent the Navy in hearings before the Court.